cadddr/mcloc/README.md

 ### Installation
 The code requires
 - Processing 2+ https://processing.org/ with the
-- Python mode installed https://github.com/jdf/processing.py to run.
+- PyProcessing's Python mode installed https://github.com/jdf/processing.py to run.

 (I believe, the extension of the main file mcloc.py will need to be changed to .pyde for it to open in the Processing IDE)

 OR

 Just use PyProcessing's .sh (or .bat) as a "custom Python interpreter" for any other IDE.
 PyCharm required some tinkering though.
 It wouldn't allow to just add it saying it didn't look like a legit Python SDK.
 So I had to put PyProcessing alongside the normal Python interpreter:

 in /Library/Frameworks/Python.framework/Versions/<here> on Mac